Partner Card API

 }

-}Fails with User not found if the cardUserId is not yet provisioned in the issuer's account ledger — fund the card user via your normal onboarding flow first.
+}Fails with Not Authorized (extensions.code: "FORBIDDEN") if the cardUserId is not yet provisioned in your partner organization, or belongs to a different partner — the message is intentionally generic and does not reveal existence.
+Provision the card user via your normal onboarding flow first.

 Example Queries